 What to pack with a day-trip:

 - Drinking bottle

-- Mobile phone with Eerikkilä reception and Nature Centre phone numbers
+- Mobile phone with Eerikkilä reception phone number

 - Map of the area